leanne63/On-the-Map/README.md

 The `gradientColor` variable is decorated with `@IBInspectable` and is property observing-compliant (note the `didSet`).
 This causes IB to display this variable in the Attributes Inspector.
 To see it in action:

-- Click on the view.
+- Click on the view in Interface Builder.
 - At the top of the inspector, use the dropdown to choose a Login View color.
 - The chosen color becomes the center of a 3-tone gradient, determined in the view's code.